 Broccoli, cauliflower, green beans, and peppers mingle in a rich coconut–peanut base, making a stew that’s great all year round.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photos by Theresa Raffetto.

-Here is a Japanese-style soup inspired by one I sampled in a New York City noodle shop.
-Thick noodles in a hot broth are topped with crisp raw vegetables.
-It’s an unusual but simple presentation, which you can start making literally minutes before you wish to serve it.
-The traditional way to eat this is to “slurp” the noodles with the help of chopsticks, then finish off the remaining soup with a spoon.
-“I believe I once considerably scandalized her by declaring that clear soup was a more important factor in life than a clear conscience.” —Saki more→
+In this Japanese-style soup, udon noodles in a hot broth are topped with crisp raw vegetables, making for an offbeat and pleasing presentation.
+It can be made minutes before you wish to serve it.
+The traditional way to eat this is to “slurp” the noodles with the help of chopsticks, then finish off the remaining soup with a spoon. more→

 Ramen noodles are now readily available, even without the ready-made soup mix, in the Asian foods section of well-stocked supermarkets.
 They are an appealing addition to simple soups. more→